CellProfiling/lundberg-lab/people_chst.md

 Charlotte.stadler@scilifelab.se
 CellPro.facility@scilifelab.se

 Charlotte started working with Emma Lundberg already in 2008 as the first PhD student in the lab.
 As a PhD student she developed methods for high throughout sub cellular profiling using immunofluorescence which are today used in the Cell Atlas.
-Since 2017 she is leading the national Cell profiling Facility, that performs custom made immunofluorescence experiments to academia and industry.
+Since 2017 she is leading the national [Cell profiling Facility] (https://elastic-boyd-26b21f.netlify.com/facilities.html), that performs custom made immunofluorescence experiments to academia and industry.